litl/leeroy/README.md

 # Enterprise with a self signed certificate.
 GITHUB_VERIFY = True

+# Verify SSL certificate for Jenkins server.
+Always set this to True unless
+# using Jenkins with a self signed certificate.
+Optionally use a path
+# to the Jenkins CA bundle.
+# JENKINS_VERIFY = "/etc/nginx/ssl/"
+JENKINS_VERIFY = True

 # Create and use a GitHub API token or supply a user and password.
 GITHUB_TOKEN = ""
 # GITHUB_USER = "octocat"